App page

 No column visible

-By making the field visible as criteria, you enable users to filter their Request page using this field.
+By making a field visible as Filtering criteria, you enable users to filter their Request page by using this field.

 Steps

-1. Switch on the Criteria toggle next to the field you want to change access to and expand the field view.
+1. Switch on the Filtering criteria toggle next to the field you want to change access to and expand the field view.

 My Requests Extension - change my requests fields Jira service management